 Biodiesel Fuel Basics

-Biodiesel is a liquid fuel often referred to as B100 or neat biodiesel in its pure, unblended form.
+Biodiesel is a liquid fuel often referred to as B100, pure, or neat biodiesel in its unblended form.
 Like petroleum diesel, biodiesel is used to fuel compression-ignition engines.
-See the table for biodiesel's physical characteristics.
+See the table below for biodiesel's physical characteristics.

 Biodiesel performance in cold weather depends on the blend of biodiesel, the feedstock, and the petroleum diesel characteristics.
 In general, blends with smaller percentages of biodiesel perform better in cold temperatures.
-Typically, regular No. 2 diesel and B5 perform about the same in cold weather.
+Typically, No. 2 diesel and B5 (up to 5% biodiesel) perform about the same in cold weather.
 Both biodiesel and No. 2 diesel have some compounds that crystallize in very cold temperatures.
 In winter weather, fuel blenders and suppliers combat crystallization by adding a cold flow improver.
 For the best cold weather performance, users should work with their fuel provider to ensure the blend is appropriate.

 |Kinematic viscosity at 40°C||4.0 to 6.0|